 Based on a real-world case study, the students have the opportunity to reflect and practice the learned theory by means of teamwork and role plays.
 This aims at establishing a first connection to reality.
 The topics of the course are enriched with many examples from practice.

 Presentation, case studies and group work material.

 Reiner Czichos: Creaktives Account-Management.

 Seats are limited, so please register with Prof. Böhm's office.
-This course is offered every three semesters, with the next time being in the winter term 2010/2011.

 Course: Practical seminar: Health Care Management (with Case Studies) [2550498]